5

 Emphasize the significance of their feedback.
 Be a little vulnerable and tell them that you need their help and how their help could make a genuine difference!
 Make them feel important about themselves and your partnership with them.

-Step 2 - The Ask
+Step 2 - The Ask (How to Ask for a Client Testimonial)

 • Politely Request for Testimonial